Seafood skewer stalls at Tsukiji Outer Market in Tokyo

 Arrive by 8:00 AM.
 This is the sweet spot.
 The stalls are fully set up and stocked, the grills are fired up, the fish is at peak freshness, and the crowds haven't yet built to their midday density.
 By 8 AM, you'll have room to browse, ask questions, take photos, and eat without feeling rushed.
 Between 9 and 10 AM is still good but noticeably busier.
 After 11 AM, you're competing with lunch crowds.
 By 1 to 2 PM, many stalls begin closing, and by 3 PM the market is largely shut down for the day.

 Getting there: The easiest route is the Tokyo Metro Hibiya Line to Tsukiji Station (Exit 1).
-You'll be at the market's edge in a two-minute walk.
+You'll be at the market's edge in a two-to-three-minute walk.
 Alternatively, the Oedo Line stops at Tsukiji-shijo Station, which is slightly closer to the former inner market site.
 From most central Tokyo hotels, the journey takes 15 to 25 minutes by subway.
+Staying in Ginza?
+You can also walk from Ginza to Tsukiji in about 15 minutes along Harumi-dori — flat, scenic, and past Kabukiza Theatre.

 Best days to visit: Weekday mornings are ideal.
 Tuesday, Thursday, and Friday give you the best combination of full stock and manageable crowds.
 Saturdays are doable but significantly more crowded, especially after 9 AM.
 Avoid Sundays and select Wednesdays.
 Most stalls are closed on Sundays and on certain Wednesdays that follow the Tokyo Central Wholesale Market calendar (not every Wednesday).
 Always check the market's official calendar before your visit, as additional closure days occur around holidays.
 If you only have one morning in Tokyo for food, make it a Tuesday, Thursday, or Friday at Tsukiji.